 About Social Planning & Research

-Through the Community Services Division, the City provides policy directions that guide growth and change in Richmond.
-Social Planning is a key component in the overall planning process.
+Through the Planning & Development Division, the City provides policy directions that guide growth and change in Richmond.
+Social planning and research are key components in the overall planning process.

 In carrying out this function, staff:

-- provide support, advice and information to a wide range of community organizations.
+- provide support, advice and information to a wide range of City departments and community organizations.

 - contribute leadership and facilitation in bringing together key people around a specific problem or issue.